 Udaipur– This city is filled with palaces and lakes.
 A must see while you are here is the City Palace.

 Taj Mahal– Being the most iconic monument in India, this is a popular tourist attraction.
 It’s hard to visit India without making it a point to visit the Taj Mahal.
+Grab some helpful tips to make your visit to the Taj Mahal a breeze.

 Golden Temple– Founded in 1577, this golden dome is a great place to snap a few photos.
 One of the best times to visit it is at night when it’s lit up.